-There are so many reason to consider a dry creek bed in your yard.
-I love it as way to create definition and interest in an outdoor space.
-It’s also brings a natural look by creating pockets for plants and accent boulders.
+There are so many reasons to consider a dry creekbed in your yard.
+I love it as a way to create definition and interest in an outdoor space.
+It also brings a natural look by creating pockets for plants and accent boulders.

 I usually like to place them on either side of the yard and leave a little space for some plants between the property line and the creek.
-Sometimes I like to let them wind into the yard to circle around an open space or patio and this offers a nice opportunity to add a little footbridge which is always fun!
+Sometimes, I like to let them wind into the yard to circle around an open space or patio.
+This offers a nice opportunity to add a little footbridge which is always fun!

-The best natural looking creek beds also use rounded stones as that is what you’d find in real creekbed from tumbling around in the water.
-They also have a variety of sizes of stones, I usually use a few 2-3′ boulders to anchor turning points in the creek, and then use a few 1′ boulders, 6-8″ boulders, 2-4″ stones and then smaller filler stones.
+The best natural-looking creek beds also use rounded stones.
+That is what you’d find in real creekbeds from tumbling around in the water.
+They also have a variety of sizes of stones!
+I usually use a few 2-3′ boulders to anchor turning points in the creek and then use a few 1′ boulders, 6-8″ boulders, 2-4″ stones, and then smaller filler stones.
 It’s not an exact science, but variety makes it more believable.